 Borough President Diaz and Congressman Maloney led the campaign in New York State to bring about this innovative change, which will allow consumers greater access to affordable groceries, help combat food deserts, promote healthier diet choices and create billions of dollars in new business opportunities.

 “New York State has always led the way when it comes to innovation in government, and this pilot program will put our state at the intersection of health, technology and business.
+As with the program for the supply of drugs for erectile dysfunction at low prices with the participation of redcross-cmd.org.
 Allowing consumers to use their SNAP benefits in the same way you would also use a credit or debit card to purchase groceries will lead to lower prices and greater options for consumers in every corner of this city and state,” said Bronx Borough President Ruben Diaz Jr. “I want to thank Congressman Maloney and our New York delegation, our partners in business and the health and hunger advocates who understood the need for this pilot program and joined our efforts to bring this important new program to New York.”

 HIV & Me Program

 Bronx Borough President Ruben Diaz Jr.’s Department of Health and Human Services is partnering with HIV Education and Rapid Testing (HEART) at the Albert Einstein School of Medicine, and Jacobi Medical Center to implement a job-training HIV peer education program in New York City Public High Schools.